 Technology can help detect when a driver is a following too close.
 Lytx’s system, for example, can detect when a driver is following too close and either alert the driver, alert the fleet manager, or capture video at the time of the incident.
 This helps take the guesswork out of understanding how safe drivers actually are by bringing common risky behaviors to light.
 Drivers can use this information to correct and adapt quickly, too, keeping everyone safer.

 Fleets can configure the technology based on how they want to address risky driving.
 The DriveCam can alert the driver when they are following too close, or entering critical distance, so they can self-correct.
 Another option is to capture video when a driver is following too close.
 This configuration allows drivers and fleet managers to discuss solutions together.
-This could mean addressing necessary behavior adaptations before a problem happens out on the road.
+This could mean addressing necessary behavior adaptations to maintain proper following distance for trucks before a collision happens out on the road.